 The Hardware Diagnostic test is performed to verify that mechanical components of each electronic voting device are working correctly.
 After the successful completion of the test for each device, the devices are sealed.
 Documentation of the sealed information and all testing records for each device are maintained by the Denver Elections Division.

 The official Logic and Accuracy Test begins when the Testing Board is provided with blank ballots identical to those that are used in the election.
-The members of the Testing Board secretly cast votes on both paper ballots and touch screen voting machines.
+The members of the Testing Board secretly cast votes on both paper ballots and ballot marking devices.
 The ballots are then tallied by hand by a ballot tabulation team.
-Once tabulated, the ballots are run through high speed optical ballot scanners.
-Then the results from the optical scanners are compared to the results of the hand tally.
+Once tabulated, the ballots are run through high speed ballot scanners.
+Then the results from the scanners are compared to the results of the hand tally.
 Any discrepancies are reported, addressed, and reconciled.
 As a last step, the Test Board signs a Public Logic and Accuracy Testing Certification document verifying that all required testing was completed in a satisfactory manner.

 After Election Day, the Post-Election Audit takes place when the Secretary of State randomly selects which election machinery is to be audited and then notifies the Denver Elections Division of their choice.
-The machinery selected includes five percent of the touch screen voting machines and at least one of the Sequoia 400c optical ballot scanners.
+The machinery selected includes five percent of the ballot marking devices and at least one of the high speed ballot scanners.

-During the post-election audit, election officials randomly select five percent but not more than five hundred actual ballots that were tabulated on the selected optical ballot scanner during the election.
-The public counter on the machine is reset to zero and the ballots are recounted.
-A new report is then generated and the ballots are hand-tallied and compared to the report.
-The same process applies to the touch screen voting machines and the hand tallies are compared to the results from the paper audit trail from each printer.
+During the post-election audit, election officials randomly select five percent but not more than five hundred actual ballots that were tabulated on the selected ballot scanner during the election.
+A report is then generated and the ballots are hand-tallied and compared to the report.